Bram Stoker's Dracula (video game)

-Bram Stoker's Dracula is a 1993 video game released for the Mega Drive/Genesis, Nintendo Entertainment System, Super NES, Game Boy, Master System, Sega CD, Game Gear, MS-DOS and Amiga games consoles.
-Based on the 1992 movie of the same name which in turn is based on the 1897 novel by Bram Stoker, each version of the game was an action-platformer except the Sega CD and Amiga versions which were beat 'em ups, and the DOS version which was a first-person shooter.
-The Amiga version was released in 1994 for North America and Europe.
-A CD-ROM version for DOS was released in 1995.
+Bram Stoker's Dracula is a 1993 video game released for the Mega Drive/Genesis, Nintendo Entertainment System, Super NES, Master System, Sega CD, Game Gear, MS-DOS, and Amiga.
+It is based on the 1992 film of the same name, which in turn is based on the 1897 novel Dracula by Bram Stoker.
+Most versions are platform games, while the Sega CD and Amiga releases are beat 'em ups, and the MS-DOS version is a first-person shooter.
+A separate version for the Game Boy was released in 1993, followed by an Amiga version in 1994 for North America and Europe.
+A CD-ROM version for MS-DOS compatible operating systems was released in 1995.

 Gameplay

-Each console has a different styled genre game based on the film, and in most games the single player character is Jonathan Harker, who is one of the main protagonists of the Dracula film, and the original novel by Bram Stoker, which the film was based on.
-Mina Harker, Jonathan's wife, is absent physically throughout each version of the game and only mentioned in the Sega CD version.
-However, Lucy Westenra, who was also in the novel and the film, is present in SNES, Sega Genesis, Sega CD, and Amiga versions of the game as a boss character, though in the original novel and the film, she was destroyed by her suitors and Abraham Van Helsing.
+Each console has a different styled genre game based on the film, and in most games the single player character is Jonathan Harker, who is one of the main protagonists of the film, as well as the original novel Dracula by Bram Stoker.
+Mina Harker, Jonathan's wife, is absent throughout each version of the game and only mentioned in the Sega CD version.
+However, Lucy Westenra, who is also a character in the novel and film, is present in SNES, Sega Genesis, Sega CD, and Amiga versions of the game as a boss.

 8-bit versions

-Bram Stoker's Dracula for the Game Boy is a 1993 video game that bears a closer resemblance to platform games such as Super Mario Land than horror films.
+The Game Boy version bears a closer resemblance to platform games such as Super Mario Land than horror films.

 The player controls a young lawyer named Jonathan Harker.
-Harker must free himself from Dracula's capture, follow him to London, and end his reign of terror.
-It was voted to be the 21st worst video game of all time according to FLUX magazine.
+Harker must free himself from Count Dracula's captivity, follow him to London, and end his reign of terror.
+It was voted to be the 21st worst video game of all time, according to FLUX magazine.

 The game is also on the Nintendo Entertainment System.
 The gameplay is very similar to the Game Boy version, though the NES version has much smoother character animation, colors and better resolution.
 Master System and Game Gear versions of the game are also similar, but with a wider color palette and more shading effects.